veggiedefender/strange-autoblog/README.md

 You'll need to register an app [here](https://www.tumblr.com/oauth/register) and get your keys [here](https://api.tumblr.com/console/calls/user/info)

-Fill out the relevant info in this block of code: `client = pytumblr.TumblrRestClient(...)` as well as the URL of the blog
+Fill out the relevant info in this block of code: `client = pytumblr.TumblrRestClient(...)`.

 ###Pull up your steam URL.

 Get your custom steam url and give it to the `url` variable.
-Mine looks like `url=veggiedefender` since [this](http://steamcommunity.com/id/veggiedefender/) is my steam profile.
+Mine looks like `url="veggiedefender"` since [this](http://steamcommunity.com/id/veggiedefender/) is my steam profile.

 ###Do you want to use milestones?

 In addition to updating your blog with your kill count, you also have the option of updating it every time your weapon passes a [milestone](https://wiki.teamfortress.com/wiki/Strange#Ranks)

-Change `useMilestones` to `True` if you want it, or leave it at `False` if you don't.
+Set `useMilestones` to `True` if you want it, or leave it at `False` if you don't.

 ###Install the requirements